 How to Reduce Stress With Yoga!

-Stress takes its toll on our health in a variety of ways including trouble sleeping, poor digestion, lack of mental focus, low energy levels, and anxiety.
+Stress takes its toll on our health in a variety of ways including trouble sleeping, poor digestion, lack of mental focus, low energy levels (increase your energy with 6 Week Fit), and anxiety.
 It’s clearly a no-brainer that we should try to reduce stress in our lives but that’s often easier than done.
 Well, have you tried at home yoga?

 Yoga can help reduce stress and release tension…